The Case Against DRIP And Compounding Dividends (Arguments Against Compounding Dividends)

 This Google sheet provides a mathematical example of the performance of two identical companies:

-When Company A is trading at two times book value, you reinvest the dividend at a 5% return on equity (ROE), not 10%, because you “exchange” your equity for 0.5 equity.
+When Company A trades at two times book value, you reinvest the dividend at a 5% return on equity (ROE), not 10%, because you “exchange” your equity for 0.5 equity.

 To keep up with Company B, which of course grows at 10% for all of the equity (because none is distributed to shareholders), Company A needs to have a 20% ROE to generate a 10% CAGR over 20 years (2x 10%).

-If both companies trade at five times book value the ROE in company B needs to be 50% (to keep up with the non-distributed 10% growth in Company B).
+If both companies trade at five times book value, the ROE in company B must be 50% (to keep up with the non-distributed 10% growth in Company B).